 About the American Health Care Association National Quality Award Program

-The AHCA National Quality Award Program is a progressive, three-step process that encourages the continuous learning, development, and execution of integrated quality systems to achieve performance excellence.
+The American Health Care Association (AHCA) National Quality Award Program is a progressive, three-step process that encourages the continuous learning, development, and execution of integrated quality systems to achieve performance excellence.
 Each progressive step requires a more detailed and comprehensive demonstration of quality integration and performance.
 The criteria for each step are based on the Baldrige Performance Excellence Program.
+The National Quality Award Program has three progressive levels: Bronze, Silver, and Gold.
+At the Silver level, recipients have met the criteria for the Bronze award and can now move on to the final and most prestigious level of the program, the Gold – Excellence in Quality Award.
+Trained examiners review each application to determine if the center has met the demands of the criteria.

 Bronze—Commitment to Quality Award applicants that receive the Bronze Award are able to describe their mission, characteristics, and key challenges and to recognize the relationship of these factors to their ability to achieve performance improvement.
 The Bronze Award recognizes the provider for developing a foundation to begin a journey of continuous quality improvement and does not necessarily correspond to any public measure of performance.
 The American Health Care Association (AHCA) represents more than 14,000 skilled nursing centers, assisted living communities, sub-acute centers, and homes for individuals with intellectual and developmental disabilities.
 By delivering solutions for quality care, AHCA aims to improve the lives of the nearly 5 million seniors and individuals with disabilities who receive long term or post-acute care in our facilities each year.

-The AHCA National Quality Award Program is a progressive, three-step process that encourages the continuous learning, development, and execution of integrated quality systems to achieve performance excellence.
+The American Health Care Association (AHCA) National Quality Award Program is a progressive, three-step process that encourages the continuous learning, development, and execution of integrated quality systems to achieve performance excellence.
 Each progressive step requires a more detailed and comprehensive demonstration of quality integration and performance.
 The criteria for each step are based on the Baldrige Performance Excellence Program.
+The National Quality Award Program has three progressive levels: Bronze, Silver, and Gold.
+At the Silver level, recipients have met the criteria for the Bronze award and can now move on to the final and most prestigious level of the program, the Gold – Excellence in Quality Award.
+Trained examiners review each application to determine if the center has met the demands of the criteria.

 Bronze—Commitment to Quality Award applicants that receive the Bronze Award are able to describe their mission, characteristics, and key challenges and to recognize the relationship of these factors to their ability to achieve performance improvement.
 The Bronze Award recognizes the provider for developing a foundation to begin a journey of continuous quality improvement and does not necessarily correspond to any public measure of performance.
 The American Health Care Association (AHCA) represents more than 14,000 skilled nursing centers, assisted living communities, sub-acute centers, and homes for individuals with intellectual and developmental disabilities.
 By delivering solutions for quality care, AHCA aims to improve the lives of the nearly 5 million seniors and individuals with disabilities who receive long term or post-acute care in our facilities each year.